 Avocado farm tour

 Next up was an informative stop at an avocado farm in the town of Panimatzalam.
-Mario, the caretaker, showed us around.
+Mauro, the caretaker, showed us around.
 He explained a few of the ins and outs of growing avocado trees, including dealing with pests like squirrels and gophers, how and why to prune the trees, and how to recognize mature avocados on the tree.

 Content from our delicious lunch, we walked down to an overlook, checked out a Mayan ceremonial location in the woods, then zipped down the road to Panajachel.